natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-15bis%20(Germany).md

 * Powerful armament, combination 37 mm and 23 mm cannons devastate targets
 * Low wing loading which results in great manoeuvrability
 * Great in vertical manoeuvres
-* Good flaps that allow them to be deployed even at high speeds (up to 800 km/h IAS)
+* Good flaps that allow them to be deployed even at high speeds (up to 670 km/h IAS)
 * High service ceiling
 * Excellent high altitude performance especially against aircraft such as [[F-86 (Family)|Sabres]]
 * S-21 rockets with good fuse time (1,000 m) result in a very high chance of head-on winning
+* Unguided rockets can be used as flares when uptiered and don't hurt aircraft performance much

 '''Cons:'''